 Doing taxes can be hard enough, but add in the fact that you’re a non-resident and there was a global pandemic last year and you have a whole host of new problems.

-To help clear up tax confusion, liv.rent was joined by Taxback for a live liv.talk webinar that’s a renter’s how-to guide to getting a bigger tax return.
+To help clear up tax confusion, liv.rent was joined by TurboTax for a live liv.talk webinar that served as a renter’s how-to guide to getting a bigger tax return.

-This webinar is perfect for non-residents who are filling their Canadian tax returns for 2020.
+This webinar is perfect for non-residents or newcomers to Canada who are filing their Canadian tax returns for the 2022 tax year.
 Anyone who’s working or studying in Canada temporarily will want to hear all these tax tips.

-At this informational webinar, you’ll get an overall look at how tax works in Canada for non-residents.
+At this informational webinar, you’ll get an overall look at how Canada’s taxation system works, how to file your taxes, and tips for maximizing your return.
 Of course, everyone has a unique tax position and it’s ultimately your responsibility to comply with the rules, we can only help show you what those are.
 Keep up with the Canada Revenue Agency (CRA) to learn about their latest news and updates.

 Meet our webinar leaders: liv.rent’s Marketing Specialist Melany Roa will be joined by Manus Shortall, VP of Business Development at Taxback.

-This article is a partial transcription from our liv.talk live webinar Renter’s Guide To Getting A Bigger Tax Return with Taxback .
-Watch the video and download the guide to get our insights now.
+This article is a partial transcription from our liv.talk live webinar Renter’s Guide To Tax Deductions ft.
+Turbo Tax.
+Watch the video and download the guide to get our complete insights.